lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_unseen.md

 Maybe this: trauma is a paradox, both a wound and an invitation.
 It challenges us with its raw edges and deep shadows, yet within it lies the possibility of transformation.
-It is an invitation—a call to tend to the wounds, to listen to what they are trying to tell us, to embark on a journey of healing, one that can reveal hidden strength, connection, and meaning
+It is a call to tend to the wounds, to listen to what they are trying to tell us, to embark on a journey of healing, one that can reveal hidden strength, connection, and meaning

 Or perhaps even this: trauma is the crucible in which the self is both broken and remade.
 While it can isolate, it also holds the potential to connect—to